Weasy666/Zorgit/README.md

 No CORS or such is currently implemented because I have no prior knowledge of that and still have to read it up.

 > [![](assets/password_strength.png)](https://xkcd.com/936/)
-> Don't think to much about it, this image is just here to test the image functionality.
+> Don't think to much about it, this image is just here to test the image functionality on my dogfooted test Zorgit.

+### Old Zorgit
+The old, pre-rewrite Zorgit code can be found on the branch: [old](tree/old).
+On the old code base the following was working:

+- [x] Basic user accounts and authentication
+- [x] Project/Repository ownership for single users (Organizations are not implemented yet)
+- [x] Project/Repository visibility and access restriction with private repositories
+- [x] Project can be created and optionally initialized with a new bare repository in the configured Zorgit directory
+- [x] Issues can be created with assignees and labels and comments can be added.
+Something like user mentions or parsed and linked commits are not implemented yet.
+- [x] Repository entries can be navigated and single files can be opened and displayed
+- [x] Last commit is shown for each entry and the newest one above in the table header
+- [x] Commits and branches can be viewed
+- [x] Dashboard with all projects of a user